Deadman-DAO/Web3HackerNetwork/doc/grant-proposal.md

 ### Any prior work completed thus far?
 Details?

 We pulled grant, bounty, and hackathon data from Gitcoin, created a relational database schema, and stored the data.
-We did initial network analysis using NetworkX which led us to shift our priorities for this iteration toward regression and clustering as the shortest path to making a useful compute-to-data service for providing talent placement recommendations.
+We did initial network analysis using NetworkX which led us to shift our priorities for the next iteration.
+We will investigate regression and clustering on GitHub data selected using the Gitcoin data.

 Network density measures showed a strongly connected subnetwork in the Gitcoin data that was based on trivial bounties like Proof of Attendance Protocal bounties for attending a video lecture.
 Connections based on such bounties are limited in their ability to show significant similarity between the participants.
 Removing that subnetwork left us with a very sparse network that holds some promise for future work, but is a bit thin for getting traction quickly.